gnicol/GitSwarm/perforce_swarm/doc-ce/permissions/permissions.md

 If a user is a $GitSwarm$ administrator they receive all permissions.

 On public and internal projects the Guest role is not enforced.
-All users will be able to create issues, leave comments, and pull or download the project code.
+All users are able to create issues, leave comments, and pull or download the project code.

 If you are mirroring a project into Helix Git Fusion, you can [enforce Git Fusion permissions](git_fusion.md).